jeromefellus-sekoia/meshroom/docs/tutorial.md

 meshroom create integration myedr sekoia search_threat executor
 ```

 This created a `search_threat_executor.yaml` manifest under `products/myedr/integrations/sekoia/` to hold the integration-specific settings, in the same way we did at Product level.
 We can then add a `settings:` section akin to the Product's one.
-Upon `meshroom plug some_sekoia_instance some_myedr_instance search_threat`, because myedr has defined specific settings for the executor end of this Plug, the user we'll be prompted for necessary values.
+Upon `meshroom plug search_threat some_sekoia_instance some_myedr_instance`, because myedr has defined specific settings for the executor end of this Plug, the user we'll be prompted for necessary values.

 We thus demonstrated the basic concepts of: